-Months before any audience enters Ford’s Theatre for performances of The 25th Annual Putnam County Spelling Bee, designers read the script to create the perfect environment on stage, and the cast tirelessly runs through their lines, movements and musical numbers.
+Months before any audience enters Ford’s Theatre for performances of The 25th Annual Putnam County Spelling Bee, designers read the script to create the perfect environment on stage.
 We recently asked Set Designer Court Watson about designing his third production for Ford’s Theatre.

 As Watson designs, he begins with creating sketches, which become foam models, which turn into detailed set pieces.
 For Spelling Bee, Ford’s seemingly morphs into a school auditorium, as the production features a stage within a stage.
 Watson said this creates another level on the stage, which is dedicated for the production’s “fantasy break-out moments.”
 He said, “To pull a speller’s word from the show, we want to create syzygy between the space in which a show will be performed and the director’s vision.
 The architecture is so inspiring in Ford’s that it seemed natural.”

 Watson even recreated a curtain that is based on 1865 photographs of Ford’s Theatre.
 The auditorium’s stage is draped by pleated goldenrod velour curtains—reminiscent of Watson’s own high school’s stage curtains.

 Watson said it was a challenge to create a setting for The 25th Annual Putnam County Spelling Bee without making the design look like a traditional musical’s set: “Without giving too much away, the very real architecture of the set needs to dissolve so we can bring the audience into the spellers’ greatest fantasies and their deepest fears.”